ianmackenzie/opensolid/README.md

     is greater than a given value."
   * **Multi-language**: OpenSolid is implemented primarily in Haskell (with some bits of Rust and [Cranelift][cranelift] for performance), but is designed to have first-class support in a variety of other languages via language bindings.
-Python is [currently supported][python-bindings] (it seemed like the obvious first choice), but the infrastructure is in place to support a variety of other languages as well.
+Python bindings are [currently implemented][python-bindings] (Python seemed like the obvious first choice), but the infrastructure is in place to support a variety of other languages as well.
 C# and perhaps C++ seem like likely candidates since both are popular in engineering applications, but other languages like Java or TypeScript or Ruby should also be doable; please reach out if you're